Nemesis Rail: History

-Nemesis Rail was incorporated in January 2007 by founder Martin Sargent, who previously owned the railway charter company FM Rail.
+Nemesis Rail was incorporated in January 2007 by founder Martin Sargent, who had previously owned the railway charter company FM Rail.
 The company was initially based at the Barrow Hill Roundhouse, near Staveley, Derbyshire.
-During July 2011, the company relocated to a former British Rail wagon works in Burton upon Trent that had been deactivated during the 1990s.
-The Burton upon Trent site is provisioned with two through-pitted roads and lifting jacks rated to lift up to 120 tons, a dedicated paint shop area, and other servicing amenities along with sidings and storage space.
+In July 2011, the company relocated to a former British Rail wagon works in Burton upon Trent that had been deactivated during the 1990s.
+The Burton upon Trent site is equipped with two through-pitted roads and lifting jacks rated to lift up to 120 tons, a dedicated paint shop area, and other servicing amenities, along with sidings and storage space.

-Nemesis Rail provides a comprehensive range of maintenance services, having returned a variety of rolling stock back to operational condition for both passenger and freight purposes, and has performed certifications and examinations of both locomotives and coaches on behalf of various companies.
-The company also undertakes special projects, such as the refurbishment of British Railways Mark 2 carriages with Pullman-style interiors and exterior liveries, and performing modifications to Network Rail maintenance vehicles.
-It has also handled accident repairs, along with component recovery and final disposal of rail vehicles.
+Nemesis Rail provides a range of maintenance services, having returned a variety of rolling stock to operational condition for both passenger and freight purposes, and has performed certifications and examinations of both locomotives and coaches on behalf of various companies.
+The company also undertakes special projects, such as the refurbishment of British Railways Mark 2 carriages with Pullman-style interiors and exterior liveries, and carrying out modifications to Network Rail maintenance vehicles.
+It has also handled accident repairs, as well as component recovery and final disposal of rail vehicles.

-While the majority of its activities revolves around the rolling stock owned by various other companies, Nemesis Rail also owns its own rolling stock, including at least one Class 31 diesel locomotive (31461), which was stored for a time at the Burton depot ahead of its planned return to service.
-By the start of 2016, the company owned numerous locomotives that would be capable of main line operations once restored, including Class 31s, Class 33s, Class 37s, Class 47s and Class 73s, but none were reportedly in an operational condition.
+While the majority of its activities revolve around rolling stock owned by other companies, Nemesis Rail also owns its own rolling stock, including at least one Class 31 diesel locomotive (31461), which was stored for a time at the Burton depot ahead of its planned return to service.
+By the start of 2016, the company owned several locomotives that would be capable of main line operations once restored, including Class 31s, Class 33s, Class 37s, Class 47s and Class 73s, but none were reportedly in operational condition.